kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

 Updating your fork
 ~~~~~~~~~~~~~~~~~~

-Having merged the pull request to the main branch of the parent repository,
+Having merged the pull request to the main branch of the upstream repository,
 your own fork is now out of date as the changes do not automatically propagate
 to the main branch of your fork.
 This is also the case when pull requests made by other contributors are merged
-to the parent repository.
+to the upstream repository.
-It is always a good idea to check whether the parent repository has been updated
+It is always a good idea to check whether the upstream repository has been updated
 since your last visit, every time that you work on your fork.

-To bring the latest updates from the parent repository into your fork:
+To bring the latest updates from the upstream repository into your fork:

-* Navigate to the main page of the parent repository
+* Navigate to the main page of your fork.
 * Click the dropdown menu :guilabel:`Fetch upstream`.
 * In the modal that appears, if your fork is out of date,
   you will see a green button :guilabel:`Fetch and merge`.